What is Potash alum?

-- To prevent hydrolysis of aluminium sulfate, dilute sulfuric acid should be added while preparing the saturated solution.
+- To prevent hydrolysis of aluminium sulfate, dilute sulphuric acid should be added while preparing the saturated solution.

 - During crystallization do not disturb the solution.

-- For dissolving salts always used warm water.
+- For dissolving salts always use warm water.

 - The concentrated solution should be cooled slowly.

-Ans: Alums are double salts essentially contain sulphate ion and have similar composition and properties.
-Some examples for alums are sodium alum, ammonium alum and chrome alum.
+Alums are double salts containing sulphate ions and have similar compositions and properties.
+Some examples of alums are sodium alum, ammonium alum, and chrome alum.

-Ans: When moderately heated it dissolves in its water of crystallization.
-If more strongly heated water molecules evaporates and when exposed to very high temperatures sulfuric acid is expelled and remaining mixture contains alumina and sulphate of potash.
+When moderately heated it dissolves in its water of crystallization.
+If more strongly heated water molecules evaporate and when exposed to very high temperatures sulphuric acid is expelled and remaining mixture contains alumina and sulfate of potash.

-- Used in dyeing industry in the production of mordants and pigments.
+- Used in the dyeing industry in the production of mordants and pigments.

 - Used in medicine as a styptic and astringent.

-- It is used to apply extremenly on cuts to stop bleeding.
+- It is used to apply on cuts to stop bleeding.